Abdifatah-Ali/timeline-design-page/README.md

 # timeline-design-page
-You can check the project by the clicking this link below: https://abdifatah-ali.github.io/timeline-page/
+You can check the project by the clicking this link: https://abdifatah-ali.github.io/timeline-page/